The Best Free Productivity Tools for Remote Workers

 Remote work has normalized a dangerous habit: subscribing to every tool that promises to make you more productive.
 By the time you add up project management, writing, design, password management and communication apps, you're paying hundreds per month for software that mostly gets in the way.

 The best remote workers we know use a lean, mostly free stack.
-Here's what it looks like in 2026.
+Here's what it looks like when every tool has to justify its place.

 The remote worker's free toolkit